Rifelimo/Neurotransmissores_MRI_JuSpace/README.md

 # Neurotransmissores_MRI_JuSpace
-In this repository, you will find the database used in the article "Differential Involvement of Neurotransmitter Pathways in AD, bvFTD and MCI: Whole-Brain MRI Analysis"
+In this repository, you will find the pipeline and database used in the article "Differential Involvement of Neurotransmitter Pathways in AD, bvFTD and MCI: Whole-Brain MRI Analysis"

 The database with volumetric data: